dmamills/ircbot/readme.md

 #IrcBot

-A small bot extendable ircbot built in nodejs
+A small bot extendable ircbot built in coffescript and nodejs

 ###Usage
 ```javascript